craftgaz help Path of Exile 2 · patch 0.5+

 FinishA producing operation: it runs the op and then sorts the resulting item into the declared outcomes automatically (first matching outcome wins).
 It wires a producing step straight to the outcomes it yields, with no separate classify node.

 Terminal / work-pieceWhere a trial ends.
 With a sale > 0 it’s a sellable outcome (💰); with sale = 0 it’s an intermediate work-piece — a place to add more operations or branches.
+Clicking a pill opens its settings window: the run stats and item state, the name / sale price / note, and (for a declarative terminal) its mod-set.

 Operations palette ↑ top